bestkolobok/new_moooovie-db/README.md

 # Moooovie-db

-An app for rewiewing movies, TV series and actors.
+An app for reviewing movies, TV series and actors.
 > Test project for Vue.js learning